 This can create loyalty issues and isn’t recommended for every dropshipper, but it can also create dramatic savings.
 Passing these savings on to the buyer can be a great way to boost your sales, which in turn can make setting up arrangements with vendors easier.
 For a more in-depth look at this topic, you can find a useful guide here.

-Running an FBA business can be done with minimal up front capital (in comparison to a traditional e-commerce business) and a little bit of hard work.
-Growing that FBA business once it is off the ground is where the potential roadblocks lie.
+You can run an FBA business with minimal upfront capital (in comparison to a traditional e-commerce business) and a little bit of hard work.
+Growing that FBA business, once it is off the ground, is where the potential roadblocks lie.

-Much like running any other fulfillment e-commerce business, the basic keys to success all surround utilizing the resources you have wisely and optimizing each step of your process along the way.
+Much like running any other fulfillment e-commerce business, the basic keys to success all surround utilizing the resources you have.
+Wisely optimize each step of your process along the way.
 Amazon is an amazing company with a wealth of resources that can help make an FBA business successful.
-Making sure to tap into everything they offer and being as diligent with every single process possible, can help make sure your FBA business is air tight and optimized for growth.
+Make sure you tap into everything they offer and try to be as diligent with every single process as possible.
+This will make your FBA business airtight and optimized for growth.